rimebrew/rimebrew/README.md

+# Note:

+Use a command line is too **Nerd** and complex for a simple app.
+Its not a serious pkg manager like the ones for an OS.

+Its should be as simple as Drag -> Drop then finished!

+Just write something like GNOMEs' but simpler. <https://addons.mozilla.org/en-CA/firefox/addon/gnome-shell-integration/>

+Drag an icon or a link from browser to a window, Done.

+What else is required?
+A config windows.

 # R I M E B R E W
 The Canonical RIME Schema Manager.

 [![PyPI version](https://badge.fury.io/py/rime-brew.svg)](https://pypi.org/project/rime-brew/)